 \section{Conclusion}

-{ } In this article, we have discussed the details of a SU(2) condensate model introduced in \cite{Prokhorov}, in presence of GW and quarks.
-We also re-analysed the results of energy exchange of the condensate with plasmons.
-From our re-analysis of the results obtained in \cite{Prokhorov}, we find that their observations that the condensate dissipates into `particles' or `plasmons' is true initially, but the result is highly dependent on the Yang-Mills interaction constant ($g_{ym}$), and the initial boundary conditions on the plasmons.
-In our paper, the aim was to study the effect of the GW on the SU(2) condensate.
+{ } In this article, we have discussed the details of an $SU(2)$ condensate model introduced in \cite{Prokhorov}, in the presence of GW and quarks.
+We also re-analyzed the results of the energy exchange of the condensate with plasmons.
+From our re-analysis of the results obtained in \cite{Prokhorov}, we find that their observations that the condensate dissipates into `particles' or `plasmons' is true, but the result is highly dependent on the Yang-Mills interaction constant ($g_{ym}$), and the initial boundary conditions on the plasmons.
+In our paper, the aim was to study the effect of the GW on the $SU(2)$ condensate.
 We find that the GW imprints on the condensate generate or induce the plasmons which then decay the condensate.
 In the gauge invariant ansatz used by \cite{Prokhorov}, we find that the GW interacts only with the symmetric transverse modes identified in their paper.
 In our re-analysis of the plasmons, the GW interacts with the longitudinal plasmons too.
-The GW sets the initial boundary conditions on the plasmons, both longitudinal and transverse, and induce the plasmon oscillations.
+The difference in our results can be attributed to the identification of the correct number of transverse and longitudinal modes of the plasmons using a vector as opposed to a tensor decomposition.
 We also find that the decay of condensate energy observed in \cite{Prokhorov} is delayed compared to the time observed in \cite{Prokhorov}.
-The condensate does not decay away all its energy, and the condensate and the plasmons exchange energy in a oscillatory way eventually.
+The condensate does not decay away all its energy, and the condensate and the plasmons exchange energy in an oscillatory way eventually.
 This is also shown by the GW+gluon system, which serves to stabilize the plasma.
 This stabilization of the energy exchange of the plasma-plasmon fields can be used to study the fluid density of the system, and characterize the viscosity of the QGP.
-It has been shown that the unusually low viscosity of the system can be attributed to the gravitons \cite{grav}, and our model can be used to verify that hypothesis in presence of GW.
+It has been shown that the unusually low viscosity of the system can be attributed to the gravitons \cite{grav}, and our model can be used to verify that hypothesis in the presence of GW.